picandocodigo/List-Category-Posts/readme.txt

 **Customization**

 The different elements to display can be styled with CSS. you can define an HTML tag to wrap the element with, and a CSS class for this tag.
 Check [the documentation](https://github.com/picandocodigo/List-Category-Posts/wiki) for usage.
+You can also check [this nice tutorial](http://sundari-webdesign.com/wordpress-the-quest-to-my-perfect-list-view-for-posts-events-and-articles/) which gives lots of tips and how-to's to customize how to display the posts.

 Great to use WordPress as a CMS, and create pages with several categories posts.